korena/cpp-service-skelaton/README.md

 Examples for using both Activemq-cpp and gRPC are part of the source code.

+## How do I run this?

+You need to install activemq broker locally, start it, then run main.

 ## Why are you using CMake this way??

 - I'd like to avoid having to treat my own code as an external project.